chenyc23/GitLearning/readme.txt

-git is a version control system git is a distributed version control system git is free software distributed under the GPL this is the second version
+git is a version control system git is a distributed version control system git is free software distributed under the GPL this is the fourth version